h-pyo/cpe-322/Labs/lab4/README.md

 The purpose of this lab is to learn about Django, Flask and the Django REST framework by downloading and running various projects.

 ## Start Django project "stevens," run server, and view app
-- Setting up project by copying files from repo to a newply created app/project
+- Setting up project by copying files from repo to a newly created app/project
 ![image](https://github.com/h-pyo/cpe-322/assets/89234087/f8d1f741-024d-4efa-b94a-ba901f5a58f2)
 ![image](https://github.com/h-pyo/cpe-322/assets/89234087/24fe0573-701f-4a1e-85e7-633627399bb2)
 ![image](https://github.com/h-pyo/cpe-322/assets/89234087/47a8c645-e8c8-4050-93a6-4162df5f7631)